-Table 1: Corridor Characteristics Corridor Corridor Characteristics Portland Street, Dartmouth This Corridor extends from Gaston Road to Brenton Street, and also includes a separate area located across from the Penhorn Lands Future Growth Node and surrounded by existing multi-unit residential buildings and the Circumferential Highway (111).
+Table 1: Corridor Characteristics Corridor Corridor Characteristics Portland Street, Dartmouth This Corridor extends from Gaston Road to Brenton Street (RC-May23/24;E-June13/24).
 This Corridor is well-served by transit and experiences high pedestrian traffic.
 While some buildings are located close to the street, the streetwall is broken up by larger setbacks, parking lots and vacant lots.
-The Corridor also includes rear lots located beyond the first lot fronting on Portland Street, which are characterized with irregular lot fabric and grade changes.
-This Corridor can further be developed into a mixed-use community node located along the high-frequency transit corridor that provides a wide range of housing and amenities.
+(RC-May23/24;E-June13/24) This Corridor can further be developed into a mixed-use community node located along the high-frequency transit corridor that provides a wide range of housing and amenities.
 Pedestrian connections to local green open spaces and the Dartmouth South Academy are encouraged.
 Prince Albert Road - Braemar Drive, Dartmouth This Corridor extends from Celtic Drive to the Circumferential Highway (111), and includes the Lake Banook Regional Park and Kiwanis Grahams Grove Park.
 The low- to mid-rise area is characterized by a mix of residential and commercial uses that are generally located close to the street, and some under-utilized lands.
 Portions of this Corridor are included in the Lake Banook Canoe Course Maximum Building Height Precinct (Map 18).
 Prince Albert Road - Pleasant Street, Dartmouth This Corridor extends from Pleasant Street to Eaton Avenue and connects Downtown Dartmouth to significant parks and open spaces.
 Noteworthy features include Starr Park, Sullivan's Pond Park, and the daylighted Sawmill Creek.
 This Corridor currently includes low-rise residential and commercial uses.
-Queen Street, Halifax This Corridor extends from South Street to Victoria Road in the southern part of the Halifax Peninsula.
-It includes a mix of commercial and residential uses, some vacant and under-utilized properties, and is surrounded by Higher-Order Residential uses.
+Queen Street, Halifax This Corridor extends from South Street to Inglis Street(RC-May23/24;E-June13/24) in the southern part of the Halifax Peninsula.
+It includes a mix of commercial and residential uses, some vacant and under-utilized properties, and is surrounded by Higher-Order Residential and Established Residential (RC-May23/24;E-June13/24) uses.
 Quinpool Road, Halifax This Corridor extends from the Quinpool Street Centre at Oxford Street to Beech Street, and only on the north side of Quinpool Street to Poplar Street.
 The corridor includes a wide range of commercial uses.
 New mixed-use developments should transition to the adjacent low-rise residential neighbourhoods.